Ophthalmic Technician Schools

 There are numerous paths to entering the profession of an ophthalmic technician.
 A prospective professional can begin with on-the-job training or complete an accredited course with required clinical rotations.
 If pursuing the education path to enter the field, students complete their courses in one or two years.
 Some courses even include completing an associate’s degree.

 Either path can lead to eligibility to sit for the International Joint Commission Allied Health Personnel in Ophthalmology (IJCAHPO) certified ophthalmic technician (COT) exam.
-Once a professional has earned the COT certificate, they can continue their work experience and education to become ophthalmic medical technologists.
+Once professionals have earned the COT certificate, they can continue their work experience and education to become ophthalmic medical technologists.

 Jobs for ophthalmic technicians are growing quickly.
-Between 2022 and 2032, the Bureau of Labor Statistics (BLS 2022) anticipated a 12 percent growth in job openings for ophthalmic medical technicians, which is much higher than the national average of all professions during the same period (3 percent).
-This career is projected to continue growing as the population of the United States continues to age and the demand for eye care increases.
+Between 2022 and 2032, the Bureau of Labor Statistics (BLS 2023) anticipated a 13 percent growth in job openings for ophthalmic medical technicians, which is much higher than the national average of all professions during the same period (3 percent).
+This career is projected to continue growing as the United States population continues to age and the demand for eye care increases.

 Anyone interested in a career with growth potential and a low barrier to entry will find pursuing a career as an ophthalmic technician to be a good choice.